Nebraska to hold double U.S. Senate elections | WORLD

 SENATE

 • Sen. Deb Fischer, a Republican, is seeking a third term.
 She is a senior Senate Armed Services Committee member and told voters she will focus on national and local security.
 Fischer, 73, has previously supported providing foreign aid to Ukraine, though she walked out in protest of a classified briefing about a national security supplemental package for Ukraine and Israel in early December 2023.
 She told reporters the administration was offering repetitive answers to the conflict in Ukraine while refusing to address the U.S.-Mexico border.
 Fischer voted no on a $95.3 billion aid package for Ukraine, Israel, and Taiwan in February.
-She won her Senate race in 2018 by almost 20 points
+She won her Senate race in 2018 by almost 20 points.
+But this year, her Senate race is one of the closest in the country, fivethirtyeight’s polling averages show.
+Fischer is polling less than two points ahead of independent candidate Dan Osborn.

-• Dan Osborn, 49, an independent candidate from Omaha, rebuffed the state Democratic Party’s endorsement.
-The union leader is known for leading a 77-day strike against Kellogg’s and said he will be a “champion for all working people in Nebraska.”
+• Osborn, 49, rebuffed the state Democratic Party’s endorsement.
+The union leader is known for leading a 77-day strike against Kelloggs and said he will be a “champion for all working people in Nebraska.”
 Nebraska State AFL-CIO, a large group of unions, endorsed Osborn.
-Currently there is no Democratic candidate challenging Fischer, though state party Chairwoman Jane Kleeb said party leaders are leaving the door open for a write-in candidate.
+He has outraised Fischer nearly 4-1 solely on individual contributions.
+Osborn has said he will not accept political action committee donations.
+If elected, he promises to back pro-abortion policies along with pro-Second Amendment policies.
+He said he will not caucus with either party in Washington.
+Currently there is no Democratic candidate challenging Fischer

 U.S. HOUSE